Conference Menu

 This symposium is dedicated to the celebration of promising students in macromolecular science and engineering.
 The Macromolecular Science and Engineering Division (MSED) sponsors annual graduate and undergraduate awards recognizing excellence in polymer research: the Graduate Award in Polymer Chemistry and the Undergraduate Thesis Award.
 Both of these awards have been given to chemists and chemical engineers.
 This inaugural symposium will serve as a venue to celebrate winners of the past and current editions to present their work and network with the members of the scientific community.
 Past winners will be contacted to contribute to the symposium and current winners will be invited.
 The winners of the MSED NOVA Chemicals Early Career Investigator Award and the MSED Award would also be invited to present their work.

-Engineering Macromolecular Assemblies and Nanostructures – from Fundamentals to Applications (MSED/MT/OR)
+Engineering Macromolecular Assemblies and Nanostructures – from Fundamentals to Applications (MSE)

 Organizers